weisk/frontend_test/readme.md

 As a Quality Service member I want to review the interactions that have been flagged in order to ensure the quality of the service.

 ## Setup
-The list of chats to review can be found here:
-The detail of each chat can be found here:
+The list of chats to review can be found here: https://github.com/mediquo/frontend_test/blob/master/json/list.json The detail of each chat can be found here:

 ## Requirements
-- It should have a layout of a chat shell (pic 1).
+- It should have a layout of a chat shell.
 - A list of chats on the left and the detail of the conversation on the middle.
 - The list of chats has to be sorted by most recent on top.
 - The chat list item has to display the name, avatar and date.